jaredboice/list-runner/README.md

 ### CellSingly

 class: CellSingly
-  + description: includes methods for accessing the next cell
+  + description: a node that connects uni-directionally to one other node by its next property. includes methods for accessing the next cell
   + constructor:
     + next: next cell in the sequence